 JANE WOLF FRANCES, M.S.W., J.D.

-Jane now practices psychotherapy in her offices in southern California.
-For decades she’s counseled individuals and families to successfully resolve their biggest challenges – be they emotional loss, practical, relational or stage of life.
-Bringing the experience of teaching and practicing law to her work as a mental health professional and family coach, Jane feels privileged to have helped so many people live happier, healthier and saner lives.
-But she’s not been content to stop there…
+Therapy: Jane now practices psychotherapy telemedically and from her offices in southern California.
+For decades she’s counseled individuals and families to successfully resolve their biggest problems – losses, relationship, career, stage of life.
+She offers her patients not only her years as a mental health professional and family coach but also the experience of teaching and practicing law.

 Jane’s Experience with “Parenting Our Parents”